Scuba Diving in Bali

 You are culturally interested, and would like to get to know the country and its people?
 If so, Bali is the ultimate holiday destination for you.
 Allow us to take you with us, let us show you the fantastic underwater world of Bali and let you be enchanted by art and culture, charming villages, green hills, volcanoes and Bali’s beaches.
-Situated in the northwest and northeast of the popular holiday island, our four dive centers and resorts are designed to appeal to every type of recreational activity.
+Situated in the northwest and northeast of the popular holiday island, our dive centers and resorts are designed to appeal to every type of recreational activity.
 The prime location of our resorts offers the opportunity to explore the entire north, both underwater and culturally.

 The following text tries to give you an understanding of Bali’s appeal above and above all under water and to answer questions that are frequently put to us.

 There are countless dive sites all over the island.
 The biodiversity is almost inexhaustible.
 This is primarily because Bali is in the middle of the Indonesian Throughflow, the “Arus Lintas Indonesia”.
 These are enormous ocean currents that move water from the Philippines in the Pacific in a southerly direction to the Indian Ocean.
 It carries vast amounts of water and the planktonic larvae living in the water are thus deposited in the coral reefs around Bali, for example.